 Arabies Trends, December 2001

-THE PLACE IS simply mythical, its iconic power lending it an almost magnetic resonance, like the Taj Mahal or the pyramids.
-Not a day passes without some nut trying to get past the front gates, driving up to the vehicle barriers with a 12,367-point list of demands from his alien masters or a desperate plea that the CIA stop beaming those obscene broadcasts into his fillings.
+THE PLACE IS simply mythical, its iconic status akin to the Taj Mahal or the Great Pyramids.
+Not a day passes without some nut trying to get past the front gates, driving up to the vehicle barriers with a 12,367-point list of demands from his alien masters or a desperate plea that the CIA stop beaming those obscene broadcasts into his dental fillings.

-Once, I heard, a woman had driven to the gates, got out of her battered camper van and removed a carefully constructed helmet from her head.
+Once, I heard, a woman had driven to the gates, shambled out of her battered camper van, and removed a carefully-constructed helmet from her head.

 Continue reading True Lies